Hospitals in medieval Scotland: Hospitals in England and Wales

 the nineteenth century.
 The almshouse or poorhouse can be seen as a development of the medieval hospital.

 Scotland

 It is estimated that between 160 and 170 hospitals were built in Scotland.
 Based on Hall's classification comparable figures to those above can be adduced for Scotland.
 The nineteenth century survey in Keith et al. lists only 28 hospitals.
 It must be assumed that Spottiswood was selective amongst the available records.
-(Note: It is important to note that Hall's classification and register of hospitals is much more constrained than that provided by Cowan, David; Edward Easson, and Richard Neville Hadcock, Medieval Religious Houses, Scotland with an Appendix on the Houses in the Isle of Man.
+(Note: Hall's classification and register of hospitals is much more constrained than that provided by Cowan, David; Edward Easson, and Richard Neville Hadcock, Medieval Religious Houses, Scotland with an Appendix on the Houses in the Isle of Man.
 2nd Edn, (London: Longman, 1976).
 This is in part due to a more rigorous selection process and in part due to the provision of location information often absent in Cowan & Easson.)